sagiegurari/simple-oracledb/README.md

 <a name="usage-insert"></a>
 ## 'connection.insert(sql, bindVariables, options, callback)'
 Provides simpler interface than the original oracledb connection.execute function to enable simple insert invocation with LOB support.<br>
-The callback output will be the same as oracledb conection.execute.<br>
+The callback output will be the same as oracledb connection.execute.<br>
 All LOBs will be written to the DB via streams and only after all LOBs are written the callback will be called.<br>
 The function arguments used to execute the 'insert' are exactly as defined in the oracledb connection.execute function, however the options are mandatory.